-A brief review of air pollution in Ghana, recent research findings and how cities around the world are tackling poor air quality
+A brief review of air pollution in Ghana, facts, information, causes, effects, recent research findings and how cities around the world are tackling poor air quality

 • PM2.5 pollution levels in Ghana, which is associated with heart disease, asthma, stroke and lung cancer, breach limits set by the World Health Organization (WHO)

 • The annual mean of PM2.5 in four Accra metros in 2018 was 79.87 μg/m3, 16 times above the WHO 2021 updated guideline